The 2025 Guide to Wisconsin Real Estate Assessments

 The following three companies provide the majority of assessments services for many of Wisconsin's municipalities.
 (Listed in alphabetical order.)

-• Accurate Appraisal LLC Assessor
+• Accurate Appraisal LLC

 • AssessorData